ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 if __name__ == "__main__":
     main()
 ```
-Here we're creating a stack of iterators and iterating through that over and over.
-When we reach the end of an iterator it is removed from the stack.
-This results in request 1 being processed, then request 2, then request 1 again, and so on until we get a result from one of them.
-At that point we remove it from the stack and continue with the other.
+Here, we're creating a stack of iterators and iterating through them repeatedly.
+When we reach the end of an iterator, it is removed from the stack.
+This results in processing request 1, then request 2, then request 1 again, and so on, until we get a result from one of them.
+At that point, we remove it from the stack and continue with the other.

-When we run this code we see that request 2 finishes first because it has less `WAIT`s before the result.
+When we run this code, we see that request 2 finishes first because it has fewer `WAIT`s before the result.

-This is interesting but not entirely useful.
-Lists are great for sequences of data but there's no way to run any logic between data.
+Lists are interesting in this use case but only somewhat useful.
+They're great for data sequences, but we need a way to run logic between the data.

 ### Generators: Iterators that run code

 Enter generators.
-Generators are functions that behave has iterators using the `yield` statement.
+Generators are functions that behave like iterators using the `yield` statement.
 When they run, their code acts like code in a function.
-When a `yield` is used though the function pauses and a value is sent back to the code that invoked the generator.
-The generator function can then be reactivated, picking back up at the yield and continuing as normal.
+When a `yield` is used, though, the function pauses, and a value is sent back to the code that invoked the generator.
+The generator function is then reactivated, picking back up at the yield and continuing as normal.

-Let's take a quick crash course through generators by looking at a couple of examples.
+Let's take a quick crash course through generators by looking at a few examples.

 [Example 6](example-6-generator-example.py)
 ```py